URL Inspection Tool

 Video indexing (Videos found on the page)

-This section is present only if a video was detected on an indexed page.
-The indexing status describes whether a video was indexed or could not be indexed on this page.
+This section is present only if a video was detected on the page.
+Only one video can be indexed per watch page.
+The indexing status describes whether a video is indexed or could not be indexed.
+Learn more about video indexing.

 Video indexing status